polipones/pod-hugo-main-website/content/freetime-activities/ping-pong-table-football-billiard/index.en.md

 You can find the contact and administrator on the [Contacts]({{< ref "/contacts/index.md#bar-games-table-tennis-table-football-billiard" >}}) page.

 # I want to play.
 What now?
-1. You must have a reservation made at least 24 hours in advance on the [Olymp reservation system](https://olymp.pod.cvut.cz) before entering the room.
+1. You must have a reservation made at least 24 hours in advance on the [reservation system](https://hydra.pod.cvut.cz/reservations/) before entering the room.
 The maximum booking time is 6 hours.
 2. Send an email with the necessary information (Date, Name, Room ID, Room you want to rent) to: <barovky@pod.cvut.cz>.
 3. By entering the room, the borrower agrees that he/she has read and understood the Operating Rules.